|Project||Estimated Beneficiaries||Estimated Benefits|

 |Wastewater Network Reinforcement and Expansion Project||

-The Wastewater Network Project will increase access to the wastewater network, increase the volume of wastewater collected and reduce the incidents of sewage overflow.
+The Wastewater Network Project increased access to the wastewater network and increased the volume of wastewater collected.
 The increased wastewater collected is linked to the benefits derived from the As-Samra Expansion Project.

 |Water Network Restructuring and Rehabilitation Project||